IVIanuu/injekt/README.md

 # Function injection
-Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters dynamically, break circular dependencies or you aren't in the right call context yet.
+Sometimes you want to delay the creation, need multiple instances, want to provide additional parameters dynamically, or to break circular dependencies.
 You can do this by injecting a function.
 ```kotlin
 // inject a function to create multiple Tokens